-New Mexico Independent and Public Adjuster Bonds
+New Mexico Public Adjuster Bonds

-New Mexico Independent or Public Adjuster Bond Information
+New Mexico Public Adjuster Bond Information

-Licensed public and independent insurance adjusters in New Mexico are required to furnish a $10,000 surety bond to the State of New Mexico, Division of Insurance, Producer Licensing Bureau.
+Licensed public insurance adjusters in New Mexico are required to furnish a $10,000 surety bond to the State of New Mexico, Division of Insurance, Producer Licensing Bureau.
 The surety bond is conditioned upon the independent or public adjuster complying with the applicable provisions of the New Mexico Insurance Code and all related rules and regulations set out by the Division.
 Furthermore, the surety bond authorizes recovery by the Division of Insurance of damages sustained in situations where the licensee violates the rules, regulations or laws of the state of New Mexico.
 The surety bond must remain in effect for the duration of the license, or until cancelled by the surety company and released from liability by the superintendent.
 The surety company is authorized to cancel the bond by giving thirty days written notice to the superintendent.

 New Mexico Adjuster Bond Prices - Buy Online